 This is an archive of every platinum trophy I’ve earned across PS3, PS Vita and PS4, accompanied with my brief thoughts on each game and screenshots from the playthrough (where applicable).
+This is updated every time I obtain a new one.

 #1 – Sly 2: Band of Thieves (PS3)